hpe-dev-incubator/hpe-dev-portal/content/blog/create-a-cold-tiered-volume-and-use-hpe-ezmeral-data-fabric-object-store-as-remote-target.md

 3. Cannot revert to HTTP mode after enabling HTTPS.

-If the Object Store was installed using the Installer, the Object Store will also have security enabled, including HTTPS.
+If the Object Store was installed using the Installer, the Object Store would also have security enabled, including HTTPS.

 Although you can see the below description: